itskkk/itskkk.github.io/index.md

 Here is **Kang Wang (Cris, 王康)**.

-Graduate student at University of Science and Technology of China (USTC)
+Graduate student at University of Science and Technology of China.

 ------